linpengcheng/PurefunctionPipelineDataflow/README.md

   - It may not have an ordinary workshop, at this time it is just a data center
     (warehousing industry).

+  - It can have no container, at this time it is just a dispatch center (integration layer or platform, the parent company of the enterprise group).
+    - Its workshops are all lower-level warehouses/workshop models (subsidiaries).
+      It does not directly schedule the resources of the sub-models (subsidiaries), but indirectly schedule them through the schedulers of the sub-models (subsidiaries), simplifying the scheduling system.
+      Ensure the independence of the sub-model (subsidiary).
+      Enhance the certainty and predictability of the execution path, time, and results.
+    - Conducive to promoting the adjustment of the architecture.
+    - Conducive to the formation of group advantages and comprehensive functions, and enhance the integration of the system.
+    - Conducive to professional collaboration.
+    - Conducive to achieving economies of scale.
+    - Conducive to improving the level of dispatch.
+    - Conducive to improving the efficiency of resource utilization and promoting the optimal allocation of resources.

 - Workshop